-Undergraduate students who have not attended UMUC for two years or more must file a new application before they will be allowed to register.
+Undergraduate students who have not attended UMUC for two years must file a new application with Undergraduate Admissions before they will be allowed to register.
 However, they need not pay another application fee.
 Students may reapply by selecting "Apply Online" at my.umuc.edu.